jwrpalmer99/indy-walls/README.md

 This setting is client-side and is enabled by default.

+### Indy Shape Editing

+Indy Walls adds shape-based wall tools to Foundry's Wall Controls.
+Generated wall segments store metadata so the shape can be reopened later.

+Common editing controls:

+- Ctrl-left-click any generated Indy wall segment to reopen its shape editor.
+- Use the undo/redo editor buttons or Ctrl-Z/Ctrl-Y while editing.
+- Use Ctrl-C to copy the active shape preview.
+- Use Ctrl-V to paste the copied shape centered on the mouse position.
+- Use the center handle to move the active shape.
+- Press Delete or Backspace while editing to delete the underlying wall documents.
+- Press Enter or the check button to create or re-apply wall segments.
+- Press Escape or the cancel button to cancel editing.

+Generated segments use the last selected wall type from Foundry's wall type buttons unless a segment has an override.
+While editing a shape, hover a segment and press:

+- `X` for Normal wall
+- `D` for Door
+- `W` for Window
+- `I` for Invisible
+- `S` for Secret Door
+- `T` for Terrain

 ### Preview Styling

-Module settings include client-side controls for the editor preview wall color and width, regular vertex color and size, active vertex color, endpoint color and size, Bezier handle color and size, and outline color and width.
+Module settings include client-side controls for the editor preview wall color and width, per-type segment preview colors, regular vertex color and size, active vertex color, endpoint color and size, Bezier handle color and size, and outline color and width.
 If lib - ColorSettings is active, Indy Walls uses its color picker UI for color settings.
 Without it, color settings remain plain hex text fields.

 ### Editing Undo/Redo